aditya2001/selenium-interview-questions/README.md

 login.click();
 ```

-3`Incorrect locators`- fix the locator.
+3. `Incorrect locators`- fix the locator.

-4. Use try catch block -> Surround the code block which you feel may throw a NoSuchElementException with a try-catch block.
+4. `Use try catch block` -> Surround the code block which you feel may throw a NoSuchElementException with a try-catch block.

 5. Switch to Frame -> Some web elements are inside frame/ iframe and it is only discovered when you encounter an exception.
 Always check if the element is inside any frame and in such case switch to the frame/ iframe and then perform the action on the desired web element.

 ## 19. Different exceptions in selenium?
-1. No Such Element Exception ->
+1. `No Such Element Exception` ->
-2. NoAlertPresentException Exception -> Raised when an expected alert is not present.
+2. `NoAlertPresentException Exception` -> Raised when an expected alert is not present.
 Happens when trying to interact with an alert that doesn’t exist..
 Handle alerts inside a try catch block.

 ```java